This article includes links which we may receive compensation for if you click, at no cost to you.

-Prosper is the second largest P2P investment platform, and it will allow you to invest with as low as $25.
-They also advertise returns ranging between 3.4% and 7.7%.
+LendingClub is the largest P2P investment platform, and it will allow you to invest with as low as $25.
+They also advertise returns ranging between 4% and 7%.
 There is some risk of loss of your investment principal due to borrower defaults.

 But the rates indicated reflect those default rates, and are still much higher than what you can get on bank investments.
 It’s one of the best ways to invest $100.